-During the nine months of pregnancy, you experience almost every emotion possible—pain, happiness, anxiety, worry, craving for food—you name it and you experience it!
-While you secretly crave for some foods, you need to be extremely cautious to understand what your body needs on a daily basis in those 9 months that can keep you and your baby safe until the delivery and the period of recovery that follows.
+During the nine months of pregnancy, you experience almost every emotion possible—pain, happiness, anxiety, worry, a craving for food—you name it and you experience it!
+While you secretly crave for some foods, you must be extremely cautious to understand what your body needs on a daily basis.
+In those 9 months, you must keep yourself and your baby safe until the delivery and the period of recovery that follows.
 Thanks to the giant leaps in technology, information on anything is just a click away.
-Even then, apart from the regular foods, you need to get your doctor’s nod to go ahead with those that might cause reactions.
+In this article, we explain everything you need to know about pumpkin seeds during pregnancy.

 Not only are pumpkin seeds safe to eat during pregnancy, but they are also loaded with many important nutrients.
 Some of the benefits of eating pumpkin seeds during pregnancy are: